esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 To split the cleaned dataset into a training and test set we will use a very convenient function from sklearn called `train_test_split`.
+The output of the function are:
+- the input features of the dataset for training (`X_train`) and testing (`X_test`) and the corresponding training targets (`y_train`) and test targets (`y_test`).

-This function takes a number of parameters:
+This function takes a number of input parameters:
-- The first two are the dataset and the corresponding targets.
+- The first two are the dataset (i.e. features) and the corresponding targets.
 - Next is the named parameter `test_size` this is the fraction of the dataset that is used for testing, in this case `0.2` means 20% of the data will be used for testing.
 - `random_state` controls the shuffling of the dataset, setting this value will reproduce the same results (assuming you give the same integer) every time it is called.
 - `shuffle` which can be either `True` or `False`, it controls whether the order of the rows of the dataset is shuffled before splitting.
 It defaults to `True`.
+Note that it shuffles the rows but keeps the integrity of each row.
 - `stratify` is a more advanced parameter that controls how the split is done.
 By setting it to `target` the train and test sets the function will return will have roughly the same proportions (with regards to the number of penguins of a certain species) as the dataset.

 ~~~